If you can’t look after yourself,

 There are four ways to deal with the costs of long-term care:

 Permanent life insurance: access the cash value via tax-free loans

 Long-term care insurance

 Each option has pros and cons.
 A combination often works best.

 Note: some critical illness insurance plans include benefits for long-term care.

 What long term care insurance covers

-Long Term Care insurance typically provides money for you to use as you wish if you’re unable to
+Long-Term Care insurance typically provides money for you to use as you wish if you’re:

-- unable to perform two more Activities of Daily Living (e.g., eating, bathing)
+Unable to perform two or more Activities of Daily Living (e.g., eating, bathing, dressing, toileting)

 Some plans index benefits and give your money back if you don’t have a claim.